urbanonymous/api_demo_v3/README.md

 # api_demo_v3

-Demo API + webapp, that provides liquidity to a Binance trading pair.
+This repo contains a webapp that provides liquidity to Binance trading pairs.

-It connects to Binance's API to gather information related to a trading pair.

-Then it creates buy and sell orders in the testnet of Binance to provide liquidity to the market.
+It connects to Binance's API to gather information related to some symbols, and then it creates buy and sell orders in the testnet of Binance based on some parameters.

-The portal displays the current orders, ticker, balances from an account.
+The web displays the current orders, ticker, balances from an account.
+The tickers are updated once those are activated (run button) up to 2 times per second.

-The data is updated by websocket from the website to the internal API.
+The data is updated using websockets, from the website to the internal API.
+Only tickers and orders are updated for not.
+The balances are only updated on refresh.

 The internal API is connected to Binance by websocket to get realtime price information.
+It subscribes to some market symbols and then ingests the newest price to an internal liquidity engine.

+This liquidity engine basically checks if there are orders in place for a given symbol, if not, it creates a buy and sell order in the testnet of Binance.

+It also checks the trading pair price, and compares it to the orders places, to cancel and create new orders if necessary.

+All the pending orders for the trading pairs are cancelled/cleaned once the api is stopped and also on startup.

-The web is made with Tailwind CSS and daisyUI
+The web is made with vanilla Javascript, Tailwind CSS and DaisyUI

 Internally, the API uses FastAPI, jinja2, websockets and aiohttp.

-When the API starts, it executes a cleanup, closing all the open orders in the testnet.

-The app is hardcoded to only use BTC, BUSD and USDT.
+The app is hardcoded to only use BTC, BUSD and USDT and the pairs BTCBUSD and BTCUSDT.

 ## TODO

-- Account balances updated using websocket
+- Update account balances using websocket
-- Orders status updated using websocket
+- Update orders status using websocket

 ## Improvements

 - Add OCO, Iceberg, Invisible and other order types
+- Add logic related to order size and balances
 - Allow configuration from the web
+- Initialize table of orders in frontend and only send updates instead of full table
+- Add a rebalance option for trading pair (mantain close to 50%/50% each asset)
+- Add tests...

 ## Notes related to Binance API

 - Some ENUM fields are not populated/documented
-- The testnet fails sometimes due to "-1007 timeouts" and 502 Bad Gateway, this seems to be due to the testnet resets every month.
-And this error appears during the deployment.
+- The testnet fails sometimes due to "-1007 timeouts" and 502 Bad Gateway, this seems to be caused by testnet resets/maintenance.

 ## Requirements